-I hope that you and your families are keeping safe and staying well, and if you are unwell, we wish you a speedy and full recovery.
+I hope that you and your families have been keeping safe and staying well, and if you have been unwell, we wish you a speedy and full recovery.

 With warmest wishes,